Reviews You Can Rely On

 Ease of Removal and Storage

 The T2 Pro uses a tool-free system to secure the rack to a vehicle.
-Just slide the rack into the hitch receiver and release the stinger pin, which drops into the hole that traditionally would hold the locking pin.
+Just slide the rack into the hitch receiver and release the stinger pin, which drops into the hole traditionally holding the locking pin.
 Then, a knob is turned on the body of the rack that secures the rack to the vehicle and prevents wobble.
 One of the included keys is used to secure the knob, preventing theft.
-This may seem like a trivial feature, but if you're removing your rack from your vehicle on a regular basis it can be a huge time saver.
+This may seem like a trivial feature, but if you're removing your rack from your vehicle regularly, it can be a huge time saver.
 Other racks, like the first generation Thule T2 Classic, use a threaded hitch pin to prevent wobble that requires a wrench for attachment and removal.
 While the threaded pin system works quite well, using a wrench can be frustrating and time-consuming due to the cramped working space.

 thule t2 pro xtr - the thule t2 pro xtis easy to attach to a vehicle using the knob at...